 After you have added the posts, you can go to the Settings tab to configure how the Bump tool is going to execute its actions.

 1. You can choose to execute bumps randomly or on fixed hours.

 ✅ If “fixed hour is selected”, options 2-5 on the image above will not be visible since they will not be applicable in said case.

 2. The number of minutes the tool will wait before the tool will consider bumping the post

-3. Specify the amount of seconds that the bump tool will wait before it executes a new bump
+3. Specify the number of seconds that the bump tool will wait before it executes a new bump

 4. You can set the number of posts that will be bumped per operation.
 The number is randomly chosen between X-Y.

 5. Pick the in-between time when the tool will execute the bump action.